star

 MBA in Finance

-This specialization focuses on financial analysis, corporate finance, investment banking, and risk management.
-These programs are ideal for students interested in roles in corporate finance and financial institutions.
+This covers financial analysis, corporate finance, investment banking, and risk management, aimed at students eyeing corporate finance or financial institution roles.

 MBA in Marketing